bruceravel/demeter/documentation/DPG/data/columns.rst

 Column data files
 =================

-The most common situation for data import involves raw data from a beamline.
+A common situation for data import involves raw data from a beamline.
 In this case, :demeter:`demeter` assumes that your data are in columns, that one of the columns represents energy, and that two or more of the remaining columns represent signals on the various detectors.
 You must explicitly specify which column is which when you define the Data object.

 Transmission data